cryptosubh/blog/_drafts/Guess-My-Weight.md

 <ol type="a">
   <li>5th percentile</li>
   <li>10th percentile, so I should lose 8 pounds to get down to the 5th.</li>
-  <li>10th percentile, which is probably about average for my height.</li>
+  <li>10th percentile, which is probably close to average for my height.</li>
   <li>A lady never tells.</li>
 </ol>

-By the way, the correct answer is C.
+This question illustrates a statistical phenomenon called **regression the the mean**.
+If two random variables X and Y have positive but imperfect correlation, then, given x, the percentile rank of X, we'd expect the percentile rank for Y to like somewhere between x and the 50th percentile.

+It's clear that height and weight have positive but imperfect correlation.
+Positive because on balance, tall people tend to weigh more than their shorter counterparts.
+Imperfect because a tall thin person could weigh less than a short body builder.

+By the way, the correct answer is C.  Expecting me to be in the same percentile for height and weight is equivalent to expecting height and weight to be perfectly correlated.
+Being in a higher percentile for weight than height just means that I'm not quite as light as I am short, which, given how short I am, is probably a good thing.

 Additional discussion questions: